csantanapr/ato-serverless-swift/README.md

-# All Things Open 2018 - Serverless Swift Demo Code
+# All Things Open 2018 - Serverless Swift Demo Code usign Apache OpenWhisk on IBM Cloud Functions

 This is a simple example using Swift to build a Serverless Application that leverages IBM Watson Visual Recognition.